 I’m sure your parents will have a great solution as they too at one point did not know about their finances.

 If you’re an employee, you’re being taxed heavily.
-But did you know you could reduce your tax and save more money?
-Usually, the employer releases your salary, the government cuts taxes, then you get the remaining.
+But did you know you could reduce your taxes and save more money?
+Usually, the employer releases your salary, the government cuts taxes, and then you get the remaining.

-Chances are you have a Provident Fund account already made for you by your employer, other than that investment like Tax-free FD’s, ELSS, ULIP, NSC, NPS, Post Office Savings Scheme are great Investment options for you to save on extra money every year.
+Chances are you have a Provident Fund account already made for you by your employer, other than that investments like Tax-free FDs, ELSS, ULIP, NSC, NPS, and Post Office Savings Scheme are great Investment options for you to save on extra money every year.